Retirement Savings: Strategies by Age

 Saving for retirement in your 50s (and beyond)

 Retirement probably doesn’t feel so distant now that you’re in the homestretch.
-And while you might still have a ton of priorities you’re juggling, keep focusing on your future.
-Your perspective on it will gradually start shifting from building your savings to accessing your savings.
-Of course your money should continue to work for you, but as your retirement age inches closer, you’ll need to figure out how to live off your nest egg.
+And while you might still have a number of competing priorities you’re juggling, keep focusing on your future.
+Your focus will gradually start shifting from building your savings to accessing your savings.
+Your money should continue to work for you, but as your retirement age inches closer, you’ll need to figure out how to manage your retirement income.

 If you’re behind (or just getting started): Take a deep breath.
 Be realistic about your retirement goals and when you plan on retiring.
 It’s possible that you may need to work longer to meet those goals.
 The most important thing you need to do is start saving more if you can.